ComputerCandy/JavascriptInjects/README.md

-# JavascriptInjects
+# Javascript Injects
-A repository of all of my Javascript Injectables for all sorts things.
+Learn how to do your work like a professional!